4/29/2020

 Operator

 Thank you.
 Thank you.
-Our next question comes from Alex Bloestien with Goldman Sachs.
+The next question comes from Alex Blostein with Goldman Sachs.
 Hey, Alex.

 speaker

 Hey, guys.
 Good morning.
 Thanks for taking the question.
 So another one for Derek around the energy market dynamics.
-And the question is really not so much about the merits of physical delivery versus cash settlement or a bread versus WTI.
+And the question is really not so much about the merits of physical delivery versus cash settlement or a brand versus WTI.
 I'm more curious about the outlook of U.S. oil production and given the fact that that's likely to decline over the coming year to bring the markets back into balance.
 Obviously, the demand side of the equation is kind of difficult to predict right now.
 How do you see this decline in oil production impacting utilization of WTI?
-And in terms of exposure, Derek, I think you talked about in terms of growth by different customer categories.
-But anyway, you can give us a sense of just kind of run rate exposures in terms of total revenues or total volumes of WTI by, you know, kind of the buckets that you've described in one of the product questions.
-Thanks.
+And in terms of exposure, Derek, I think you talked about in terms of growth by different customer categories, but any way you can give us a sense of just kind of run rate exposures in terms of total revenues or total volumes of WTI by, you know, kind of the buckets that you've described in one of the prior questions.

 speaker